 Troubleshooting

-If your aquafaba doesn’t whip up well or doesn’t hold its shape for long before deflating there are a few things that you may have done wrong.
+If your aquafaba doesn’t whip up nicely or doesn’t hold its shape for long before deflating, there are a few things that you may have done wrong.

-- First, be sure that the liquid that you are using is thick and not too watery (see how to reduce aquafaba above).
+• First, ensure that the liquid you are using is thick and not too watery (see the instructions on how to reduce aquafaba above).

-- Lastly, you need to whip the aquafaba long enough to form strong bonds.
+• Lastly, you need to whip the aquafaba for a long enough time to form strong bonds.
 The meringue may look good after about 3-5 minutes of whipping, but keep whipping it for a full 9 minutes to form strong bonds that won’t break down.

 How to make a stable meringue that won’t deflate